Feed on

-This particular recipe is for Chocolate Chip and Banana Muffins, but you can easily vary the recipe (see Variations below).
-To keep things really simple, and to speed up the process, I use a cup measure.
-The cup should hold approx 250 ml/8 fl oz of water.
-Here goes.
+To keep things really simple I use a cup measure.
+The cup should hold approx 250 ml/8 fl oz of liquid.

 Make Muffins – Ingredients